 This chapter provides an overview of the role and responsibilities of the Standing Committee on Crown and Central Agencies.
 We describe what the Committee does, how it is structured, and how it works.
 We discuss the importance of the Committee's deliberations and recommendations.
 We also highlight some of its recent activities.
-In the Exhibit, we set out the status of the Committee's outstanding recommendations.
+In the Exhibit, we set out the status of the Committee's recommendations outstanding at December 31, 2008 for agencies not discussed elsewhere in this report.